Use Colour theory to tell a story | Colour theory emotions

 Complementary colour wheel types

 Split Complementary colours are another element of colour theory that is crucial in the effective use of different colours together.
 A Split complementary is when the use of a primary colour like red, blue, or yellow, is used with 2 other “analogous” colours, which are separate from the primary colour.
 Analogous colours mean that they are close to each other on the colour wheel, being different tones of the same colour or a separate colour that is neighbouring each other.
-These 3 colours combine to creates a strong visual contrast effect, without being too vibrant due to not being direct compliments (opposites) of each other.
+These 3 colours combine to create a strong visual contrast effect, without being too vibrant due to not being direct compliments (opposites) of each other.

 Importance of colour interaction